FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

         hence the Coverity suppression statement below.

 #### Rule 11.6
-Ref 16, Ref 27, Ref 28
+Ref 16, Ref 27
+When sending and receiving a DHCP event to the IP-stack, the events are
+        converted to a void pointer and sent to the IP-task.
+The function used to send the events handles various events for the IP-task and thus only accepts void pointers.
+The IP-task converts the void pointer back to the event.
+Thus, this rule can be safely suppressed.
+Ref 28
-MISRA Rule 11.6 uintptr\_t is guaranteed by the implementation to fit a
+MISRA Rule 11.6 `uintptr_t` is guaranteed by the implementation to fit a
-        pointer size of the platform
+        pointer size of the platform.
+The conversion is required to move the pointer backward by a constant offset to get to a 'hidden' pointer which is not available for the user to use.

 #### Rule 11.8
 Ref 47